-Ideally, individuals will review their estate plans at least once every three to five years or whenever a major life event occurs such as a birth, death, or divorce.
+Ideally, individuals will review their estate plans at least once every three to five years or whenever a major life event occurs such as birth, death, or divorce.
 An estate planning attorney may be able to help a person go through existing documents to ensure that they are still relevant.
-If any changes need to be made, an attorney may be able to make them in a manner consistent with state law.